The benefits of server virtualization are clear. Less rack space, less power, less cooling and fewer peripherals

 First, let's start with how various editions of Windows and Hyper-V can assist with license savings.
 I am using the retail numbers here just to give a starting point.
 If you have a Select or Enterprise agreement with Microsoft, these numbers will be less, but the cost savings percentages should be approximately the same.

-The full virtualization licensing benefits and obligations can be found at the top of page 8 of this
+The full virtualization licensing benefits and obligations can be found at the top of page 8 of this Microsoft document.
+Below is a summary of the document.

 Hyper-V Server/Hyper-V Server R2